SkypLabs/wordpress-backup-data/README.rst

 *local path* refers to the folder on your host system where the backup file will be stored.

-If you want to store the backup file in your current directory :
+If you want to store the backup file in your current directory:

 ::

     docker run --rm -it -v $(pwd):/backups docker.io/skyplabs/wordpress-backup-data

-And if you want to specify some *options* :
+And if you want to specify some *options*:

 ::